Tumult97/Obsidian-Files/Work/Review/Reviews/2023/Half 2/Official Reviews/Janay Sander.md

 12. Is this individual self-managed and independent when completing their tasks?
 13. Is this individual able to conceptualise, architect or design artefacts of basic ringfenced components, on their own?

+Janay, when it comes to your craft you are quite competent as always.
+You do great work and do well on difficult features like the covenants queue refactor.
+I have a few comments below as to the reasons why I answered a few of the questions the way I did:

 - Does this individual seek feedback on the work they are completing?
-> The only reason I say here that i am not sure is because i cant remember seeing it.
+> The only reason I say here that I am not sure is because I cant remember seeing it.

 -